StanLinskens/eventmanager/README.md

 # eventmanager
-eventmanager - to sign in for workshops
+ - to sign in for workshops